 Depending on your stove and firewood, a fire can last for several hours which means you’ll eventually need to add logs to keep it going throughout the day.
 Once the logs have burned downed to coals, rake the coals to make an even bed at the base of the firebox.
 Add medium sized logs directly onto the coals and open the primary air control to allow maximum airflow until the logs catch.
 Once these have caught fire, you can add larger logs.

 As long as you have a decent number of coals to work with, it should be relatively easy to add logs and get them burning.
 Just don’t let the coals burn out otherwise you may need start over with kindling and establishing a draft.

 Picture this: you wake up on a cold morning, make your cup of coffee, and warm up by the wood stove.
 You enjoy some quiet time for a while before the kids wake up.
 Is there a more perfect way to start the day?

-Just before you go to bed and after your stove has been burning for several hours, add a few logs and set the air control to low to allow the wood to burn slowly overnight.
+Just before you go to bed and after your stove have been burning for several hours, add a few logs and set the air control to low to allow the wood to burn slowly overnight.
 Be careful not to overload the stove as this could be dangerous.